 Step 2.
 Benchmark

-Meassure and benchmark or characterize a building’s energy use with data points from the newly installed metering fabric.
+Measure and benchmark a building's energy use with data points from the newly installed metering fabric.

 Step 3.
 Analyze the Results

-Analyze results, modeling ideal versus actual to quantify resource saving opportunities.
+Analyze results, modelling ideal versus actual to quantify resource-saving opportunities.

 Step 4.
 Recommendations

-Make recommendations (with targets) for physical plant and process enhancement opportunities.
+Make recommendations (with targets) for physical plant and process enhancements.

 Step 5.
 Verify and Implement

-Verify and implement improvements — behavioral first, then control improvements.
+Verify and implement identified improvement areas — behavioural first, then building.